Who Should Play Samus Aran in a “Metroid” Film? (80s August Special)

 Here’s just a few possibilities from our point of view.

-Yvonne Strahovski has most recently been cutting her drama chops on Hulu’s The Handmaid’s Tale, perhaps her most famous role is as bad-ass CIA agent Sarah Walker in the action/comedy series Chuck.
-Strahovski already has a bit of gaming cred, too, having portrayed Miranda Lawson in EA’s sci-fi series, Mass Effect (not Andromeda!).
+Yvonne Strahovski has most recently been cutting her drama chops on Hulu’s The Handmaid’s Tale and Tomorrow War, perhaps her most famous role is as bad-ass CIA agent Sarah Walker in the action/comedy series Chuck.
+Strahovski already has a bit of gaming cred, too, having portrayed Miranda Lawson in EA’s sci-fi series, Mass Effect (RIP Miranda’s booty).

 Hey, if Warner Bros. can make Zachary Levi into Shazam, then Yvonne Strahovski could certainly be transformed into Samus.